taishi-i/nagisa/README.md

 pip install nagisa
 ```
 For Windows users, please run it with python 3.6, 3.7 or 3.8 (64bit).
+It is also compatible with the Windows Subsystem for Linux (WSL).

 Basic usage
 =============